WARPAINTMedia/raspberry-pi-setup/README.md

 ### SSH Connect To Pi

+I am *going to pretend* that an IP of **192.168.1.105** was returned from the previous command.
 The default username for the Pi is `pi`.

 ```sh
 ssh pi@192.168.1.105